Skip to content

 Just like your smartphones, smartwatches include ambient light sensors to adjust the display’s brightness automatically.
 This sensor detects the surrounding light to adjust the brightness of your screen to the right amount.

 This also helps conserve the battery on your device.
-But mainly, this sensor prevents your screen from stinging on the light towards your eyes when you are present in darker environments!
+But mainly, this sensor prevents your screen from stinging on the light toward your eyes when you are in darker environments!
 Moto 360 was the first Wear smartwatch to feature an ambient light sensor.

 9. Altimeter Sensor

 The altimeter sensor helps you detect any changes in height.
-This mainly includes the user climbing a flight of stairs or descending a slope.
+This mainly includes the user climbing stairs or descending a slope.
 This sensor can also help detect any elevation change while running, as it significantly improves the calorie burn rate.

 10. Bioimpedance sensor